Your WonderPage will perform as expected.

 For each content element make sure to apply the fullowing rule: try to reduce the file size of the imported element (video, graphics, sound, etc.) as much as possible without having a negative impact on the audiovisual experience.
 Please read below the optimization hints for different content types.

 The stage size in genARate is 1000×1000 pixels – which means it does not make sense to import an image with e.g. 2000 pixels in width and just resize it in the editor so that it fits the stage.
-Working with higher resolutions does not have a positive impact on display quaility – it will just unnecessarily increase the download time.
+Working with higher resolutions does not have a positive impact on display quality – it will just unnecessarily increase the download time.

 Animated GIFs are very demanding in terms of consuming processing power on mobile devices – therefore the recommendation is to use APGN or MP4 Files instead.